 Resilient Wisconsin brings together the latest evidence-based tools and trauma-informed practices.
 So that people living with or affected by trauma or toxic stress—and the health services professionals and programs that serve them—can find the support and resources they need.

 Coping and practicing resilience during the COVID-19 pandemic

-The people of Wisconsin are making important changes to take care of themselves, their loved ones, and their communities during the COVID-19 pandemic.
+You are making important changes to take care of yourself, your loved ones, and your communities during the COVID-19 pandemic.
 It’s not easy.
-But there are tools and resources that can help you manage some of the stress and strengthen your ability to bounce back from adversity.
+Learn how to recognize and manage some of the stress related to the COVID-19 pandemic and strengthen your ability to bounce back from adversity.

 Imagine if we could prevent public health harms before they occur, like fixing a broken bridge before someone gets hurt.
 That’s the idea behind upstream prevention.
 We’re working to address the root causes of public health challenges like harmful substance use, chronic disease, and more—by investing in early interventions that improve the conditions in which Wisconsin’s residents live, work, and grow.

 Find out how early prevention, combined with helpful interventions at every stage, can help people cope with and recover from the root causes and results of trauma.

 Get to know the influential elements of mental, physical, and behavioral health that help public health professionals and others understand and promote resilience in our communities and organizations, in our relationships, and within ourselves.

 Promote the Resilient Wisconsin initiative!
 Use these resources.